Wilston

 Are there opportunities for residential developers in Wilston?

-With dwelling approval activity running at an average of 5 approvals per year and a population of 4,155, there appears to be a supply shortfall relative to projected demand, presenting strong opportunities for residential developers.
+With dwelling approval activity running at an average of 5 approvals per year and a population of 4,155, the market appears to be reasonably balanced between supply and demand, presenting moderate opportunities for well-positioned developments.
 With the population expected to increase by 405 people by 2041, around 203 new dwellings will be necessary.
 Current approval trends may be insufficient to meet forecast demand, indicating strong development opportunities.

 Infrastructure